 Advancing Your Career in Business

-Aurora University’s online Bachelor of Arts in Leadership Studies (Nonprofit Leadership), online Bachelor of Arts in Business Administration and online Master of Business Administration degrees help students develop the knowledge and skills needed to lead others and advance their careers.
+Aurora University’s online Bachelor of Arts in Business Administration and online Master of Business Administration degrees help students develop the knowledge and skills needed to lead others and advance their careers.
 Students receive instruction in current business practices from faculty members with real-world experience.
 Each program takes place in a fully online learning environment.